 Explore artefacts and exhibits including a working steam engine and an original Humber bicycle.
 Thomas Humber set up a bicycle manufacturing business in Nottingham in 1878, and his designs are famous to this day.

-You will have to pay to go into the Nottingham Industrial Museum, but at only £2 with a valid student card it’s certainly good value for money!
+You will have to pay to go into the Nottingham Industrial Museum, but at only £3 with a valid student card it’s certainly good value for money.

-8. Play adventure golf at the Lost City
+8. Play adventure gold at the Lost City

 The Lost City is the perfect place to go on an adventure with your friends.
 At this rainforest-themed indoor golf course, you’ll have to avoid obstacles like ancient statues and even an alligator!